SolunarNexus/Minesweeper/README.md

 - Better UX - for example, sometimes if we provide invalid command, there is no error message
   - Better error handling, right now, the whole game fails if there is an exception
   - Better error messages
+  - Import should prompt user, whether he wants to replace the current board (if it was already initialized)
 - Allow `debug` only if the application is started with `--devel` command line option
 - Add ability to set `seed`, number of `rows`, `cols` and `mines` by command line options